-- 47. Headstones and memorials must not exceed 975 millimetres (3'3") in height (above ground level); 750 millimetres (2'6") in width.
+- 47. Headstones and memorials must not exceed: - 975 millimetres (3 feet 3 inches) in height (above ground level), and - 750 millimetres (2 feet 6 inches) in width.

 The stone must be of sufficient thickness to support its height, and any reasonable force exerted upon it, to ensure its stability.
 The foundation must be sunk into the ground so that the top surface of is flush with, or below, the adjoining ground level.

-The foundation stone should have a projection of no more than 3 inches (75mm) to the length and width of the base and should be 3 inches (75mm) deep.
+The foundation stone should have a projection of no more than 75 millimetres (3 inches) to the length and width of the base and should be 75 millimetres (3 inches) deep.

 All foundation stone dimensions should be included on the memorial application.

-The dimension of the original foundation stone is not affected by the allround 3" projection unless a new foundation stone is used.
-Headstones, headstones bases, or foundations may not be linked over two or more graves. - 48.
-A drilled base which should not exceed 3 feet in width, by 18 inches in depth and 6" in height, may accommodate: - up to two flower containers; or - up to two natural stone vases not more than 300 millimetres (1'0") high and not more than 175 millimetres (7") square; or - a natural stone tablet, not more than 300 millimetres (1'0") high, not more than 300 millimetres (1'0") wide and not more than 50 millimetres (2") thick; or - up to two natural, reconstituted, stone figures, not more than 375 millimetres (1'3") high, provided the stone is not covered, coated in plastic, gilded, glazed, or painted.
+The dimension of the original foundation stone is not affected by the all-round 75mm (3 inches) projection unless a new foundation stone is used.
+Headstones, headstones bases, or foundations may not be linked over two or more graves.

+- 48. A drilled base which should not exceed:

+- 900 millimetres (3 feet) in width, by

+- 450 millimetres (18 inches) in depth, and

+- 150 millimetres (6 inches) in height, may accommodate:

+- o up to two flower containers, or

+- o up to two natural stone vases not more than:

+- 300 millimetres (1 foot) high, and

+- not more than 175 millimetres (7 inches) square, or

+- a natural stone tablet, not more than:

+- 300 millimetres (1 foot) high

+- 300 millimetres (1 foot) wide, and

+- 50 millimetres (2 inches) thick, or

+- o up to two natural, reconstituted, stone figures, not more than 375 millimetres (1 foot 3 inches) high, provided the stone is not covered, coated in plastic, gilded, glazed, or painted.